 DIY Sharpie Mug

-I posted this DIY Sharpie Mug last year as an idea for Teacher Appreciation week (Keep reading this post for full instructions), but it also works great for Father’s Day!
+I posted this DIY Sharpie Mug last year as an idea for Teacher Appreciation week (Keep reading this post for full instructions), but it also works great for upcoming Mothers’s Day or Father’s Day!
 Here are a couple mug ideas to get you started:

-- Showcase your kids’ drawing of Dad (this is so cute!)
+- Showcase your kids’ drawing of Mom or Dad (this is so cute!)

 - Trace your child’s handprint